Lerer/veracode-sandboxes-helper/README.md

 | Any number from 1-25 | Number of sandboxes to delete |

 ### `clean-modified-before`
-**Optional** - Another attribute which can work in parallel with `clean-amount` when the activity is `clean`.
-The attribute will instruct the clean step to only look for sandboxes which their `modified` date is older than the amount of days given as the a value.
+**Optional** - The attribute will instruct the clean step to only look for sandboxes which their `modified` date is older than the amount of days given as the a value.
+:exclamation: __Only works in conjunction with the `clean` activity__

 Value |  Details|
 --- | ---